 Aquatic invasive species (AIS) have already been responsible for significant devastation of some native fish species and fisheries in Canada.
 Annually, the problem is responsible for billions of dollars in lost revenue and control measures.
-Canada, with its huge freshwater resource and extensive coastline, is especially vulnerable to this threat.
-The Environmental Science knowledge base and scientific resources play an invaluable advisory role to the government in its goal to address the problem.
-As an example, we have provided scientific advice on alternate ballast water exchange zones.
+Canada, with its huge freshwater resources and extensive coastlines, is especially vulnerable to this threat.
+Fisheries and Oceans Canada’s environmental science knowledge and resources play an invaluable role in the government's efforts to address the problem.
+As an example, the department provided scientific advice on alternate ballast water exchange zones.
 (Ballast water contained on international ships is a major pathway by which invasive species can enter Canadian waters.)
-The work done by Environmental Science has facilitated Transport Canada's proposed revisions of the Canada Shipping Act Ballast Water Regulations.
+The work done by our scientists facilitated Transport Canada's proposed revisions of the Canada Shipping Act Ballast Water Regulations.

-The Canadian Action Plan to Address the Threat of Aquatic Invasive Species (PDF), which was approved by the Canadian Council of Fisheries and Aquaculture Ministers (CCFAM), outlines a national approach for managing AIS.
+The Canadian Action Plan to Address the Threat of Aquatic Invasive Species (PDF 101,69 KB), was approved by the Canadian Council of Fisheries and Aquaculture Ministers (CCFAM), and outlines a national approach for managing AIS.

 The Aquatic Invasive Species Identification Booklet contains information on major species that have invaded marine environments in eastern Canada, how to identify them and what you can do to prevent their spread and establishment.

 Tracy Kerluke, Manager, Fisheries Protection Program, HQ, (613) 993-4922

 Becky Cudmore, Manager, Centre of Expertise for Aquatic Risk Assessment, CA, (905) 336-4474

 Sonia Parent, Senior Communications Advisor, HQ, (613) 990-0210

 Kevin Hill, A/ Regional Director of Communications, CA, (204) 983-3776